-The primary source of funding for graduate students from the second year onwards is as a Teaching Assistant (TA).
-To serve as a TA, students must demonstrate proficiency in spoken English.
+The primary source of funding for graduate students from the second year onwards is as a Teaching Assistant (TA).To serve as a TA, students must demonstrate proficiency in spoken English.
 This can occur in a number of ways:

-Kingdom or the United States are exempt from demonstrating proficiency in spoker English.
-Students from other countries who scored 26 or higher (out of a possible 30) or П the Speaking Section of the TOEFL Internet-based test taken prior to entry to Northwestern will have demonstrated proficiency in spoken English.
-All other students wil be required to take the Versant English Test which will be administered soon after arriva at Northwestern in the weeks prior to the start of the Fall Quarter.
-Students must score a Ш least 65 (out of a possible 80) on the Versant English Test to be eligible to be a TA.
+- Students whose countries of origin are Australia, Canada, New Zealand, the United Kingdom or the United States are exempt from demonstrating proficiency in spoken English. - Students from other countries who scored 26 or higher (out of a possible 30) on the Speaking Section of the TOEFL Internet-based test taken prior to entry to Northwestern will have demonstrated proficiency in spoken English. - All other students will be required to take the Versant English Test which will be administered soon after arrival at Northwestern in the weeks prior to the start of the Fall Quarter.
+Students must score at least 65 (out of a possible 80) on the Versant English Test to be eligible to be a TA.

-programs offered by the Graduate School.
+Students who fail to pass the test will receive information on English as a Second Language (ESL) programs offered by the Graduate School.
 Students then have several options to demonstrate proficiency in spoken English:

-Retake the Versant English Test and score 65 or higher (out of a possible 80).
-Retake the Versant English Test and score 63 or 64 on two separate occasions.
-The tests with these scores need not be consecutive.
-Take the SPEAK test and score 50 or higher (out of a possible 60).
-Enroll in Linguistics 480 The Language of Teaching and Teachers and demonstrate the required level of English proficiency during the face-to-face teaching demonstration required as part of this course.
+- Retake the Versant English Test and score 65 or higher (out of a possible 80). - Retake the Versant English Test and score 63 or 64 on two separate occasions.
+The tests with these scores need not be consecutive. - Take the SPEAK test and score 50 or higher (out of a possible 60). - Enroll in Linguistics 480 The Language of Teaching and Teachers and demonstrate the required level of English proficiency during the face-to-face teaching demonstration required as part of this course.